Simplify enum testing with CaseIterative

 is a Swift 4.2 protocol that adds an allCases

-that implement it.
-With it, we can reduce the amount of code we have to write in
+property to every enum that implements it.
+With this, we can reduce the amount of code we have to write in our tests.

 First, make UserNotification